 The wildly inventive drummer and songwriter whose chaotic, virtuosic energy helped propel Avenged Sevenfold to heavy metal's forefront.

-James 'The Rev' Sullivan was the explosive, creative core of Avenged Sevenfold, a drummer who played with the technical precision of a jazz musician and the anarchic spirit of a punk rocker.
-Co-founding the band in Huntington Beach, California, in 1999, his playing was immediately distinctive—complex, fill-heavy, and melodically adventurous, refusing to be mere timekeeping.
-The Rev's contributions extended far beyond the kit; he was a key songwriter, penning lyrics and music for fan favorites, and his high, clear backing vocals became a signature part of the band's sound.
+James 'The Rev' Sullivan co-founded Avenged Sevenfold in 1999 and played drums with the technical precision of a jazz musician and the anarchic spirit of a punk rocker.
+His playing was complex, fill-heavy, and melodically adventurous.
+The Rev also wrote lyrics and music for fan favorites, and his high, clear backing vocals became a signature part of the band's sound.
 His side project, Pinkly Smooth, showcased his love for avant-garde metal and piano.
-His sudden death in 2009 at age 28 sent shockwaves through the music world, leaving a void defined by his irreplaceable talent and gregarious personality.
-The band's subsequent album, 'Nightmare,' served as a tribute to his artistry, cementing his legacy as one of modern metal's most original and missed voices.
+His sudden death at age 28 in 2009 sent shockwaves through the music world.
+The band's subsequent album, 'Nightmare,' served as a tribute to his artistry.

 1981–1996